Student Research Competition

-Undergraduate and graduate research students have the opportunity to present their work and compete for selection as SJSU representatives in the annual CSU Student Research Competition at California State University, San Bernardino.
+The Office of Research in partnership with the Research Foundation provides undergraduate and graduate research students the opportunity to present their work and compete for selection as SJSU representatives at the annual CSU Student Research Competition.
 Applications are made to the appropriate college and each college submits their selections to the Office of Research.
-Interested students can contact Jeanine Jones in the Office of Research at 408-924-3355 or email@example.com to inquire about the procedures for submitting a research application packet to a specific college.
-Details about the competition follow.

 Divisions of Competition